Journey Into Fear – Warner Archive (Blu-ray)

 Audio: 4.25/5

-This release comes with one audio option, a DTS-HD mono mix in English and included with this release are removable English SDH subtitles.
+This release comes with one audio option, a DTS-HD mono mix in English with removable English SDH subtitles.
 The audio is in great shape.
 The dialog comes through clearly and everything sounds balanced.
 Range wise, the audio sounds very good for a film of this vintage.

 Extras: